Selected conference presentations, dissertations and theses from CTS

 - Fiona, S. and Avineri, E. (2011).
 Has the introduction of the Cycle to Work scheme increased levels of cycling to work?

 - Waygood, O. and Avineri, E. (2011).
 The effect of loss framing on the perceived difference of CO2 amounts: Implications for advanced travel information systems (ATIS).

 - Melia, S., Barton, H. and Parkhurst, G. (2011).
 The paradox of intensification.

 - Parkhurst, G. (2011).
 Between Public and Private Transport: Collective Mobility Solutions as the Key to Increasing Sustainability.
-Public Lecture by Prof. Graham Parkhurst, UWE, 12 October (YouTube, 0:49:56).
+Public lecture by Professor Graham Parkhurst, UWE Bristol, 12 October (YouTube, 0:49:56).

 - Hamilton-Baillie, B. and Melia, S. (2012).
 Sharing or separation: Which way for streets of the future?
-A debate with Ben Hamilton-Baillie and Steve Melia and chaired by Prof Graham Parkhurst (Youtube, 1:31:33).
+A debate with Ben Hamilton-Baillie and Dr Steve Melia and chaired by Professor Graham Parkhurst (YouTube, 1:31:33).

 - Goodwin, P. (2011).
 Value for money in a changing economy.
 Plenary address at the 43rd Universities' Transport Study Group Annual Conference, 5-7 January, Milton Keynes (Webcast, 49 minutes).

 - Jain, J (2011).
 Watching, talking, writing diaries and counting: Technologies and travel.
 Manchester University (slides and audio recording).

 - Melia, S. (2010).
 The paradox of intensification.
 CTS Winter Conference (YouTube, 13:47 minutes).

 - Dalton, A. (2010).
 Cycling circles: Gender perspectives and social influence in UK cycling.
 UWE Bristol